The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 Through previous roles, Anna gained significant experience with administrative law, dispute resolution and litigation.
 Anna holds a Bachelor of Laws with Honours, a Graduate Diploma of Legal Practice and a Master of Taxation.
 She was admitted to practice as a lawyer in 2005.

-The ACNC has six directorates, each of which plays a crucial role in helping us achieve the objects of the ACNC Act.
+The ACNC has six directorates, each of which plays an important role in helping us achieve the objects of the ACNC Act.

 Advice Services, Education and Public Affairs

 Our Advice Services team provides information to charities and members of the public about a wide range of topics related to charity governance and the charity sector.
-The team responds to written and phone enquiries about obligations and legislation affecting charities, and helps people navigate the ACNC website, Charity Register and Charity Portal.
+The team responds to written and phone enquiries about obligations and legislation affecting charities.

-Enquiries to Advice Services help the ACNC identify information gaps and improve our services to charities, their advisors and the public.
+Analysis of enquiries to Advice Services identifies information gaps and helps improve our services to charities, their advisers and the public.

-Our Education and Public Affairs team manages internal and external communications, including the ACNC website and its content, social media, and government and media relations.
+Our Education and Public Affairs team manages internal and external communications, including delivering the latest regulatory news, managing the ACNC website and its content, social media, government and media relations.

-The team is responsible for developing guidance and resources to help charities meet their obligations to the ACNC and for building the public profile of the ACNC, including promoting accessible information about Australia’s charity sector.
+The team is responsible for developing guidance and resources to help charities meet their obligations to the ACNC, promoting awareness of the work of the ACNC and our Charity Register and delivering accessible information about Australia’s charity sector.

-The Compliance team takes proportionate action when addressing a charity’s non-compliance.
-The team considers several factors in determining appropriate action, including the severity and persistence of the non-compliance, the risk of harm to the sector and community, and the willingness and ability of the charity to address the non-compliance.
+The team responds proportionately when addressing a charity’s non‑compliance.
+It considers several factors in determining appropriate action, including the severity and persistence of the non‑compliance, the risk of harm to the sector and community, and the willingness and ability of the charity to address the non‑compliance.

-They use a combination of guidance and investigative methods to address non-compliance and support charities in meeting their obligations.
-When they find that a charity has been involved in serious or deliberate non‑compliance, they may use their enforcement powers or revoke the charity’s registration.
+The team uses a combination of guidance and investigative methods to address non‑compliance and support charities in meeting their obligations.
+When the team finds that a charity has been involved in serious or deliberate non‑compliance, it may use its enforcement powers or revoke the charity’s registration.

-Our Information Technology (IT) team manages the implementation, maintenance and support of IT services, platforms and solutions.
+Our Information Technology (IT) team manages the implementation, maintenance, support and improvements of the ACNC’s IT services, platforms and solutions.
+The team also supports the ACNC’s use of data analytics.

 The team manages system configuration and architecture as well as information governance.
 It also provides data to support ACNC operations and inform strategic decisions, as well as overseeing data exchanges with other government agencies.